 Easy Noodles with Peanut Sauce are flavored with peanut butter, Sriracha, sesame oil, soy sauce, and rice vinegar and loaded with veggies!
-Make with whole wheat spaghetti or use Fiber Gourmet Light Spaghetti for a lower-carb version of these tasty peanut noodles!
+You can make the peanut sauce noodles with whole wheat spaghetti, or use Fiber Gourmet Light Spaghetti for a lower-carb version!

 PIN the Noodles with Peanut Sauce try it later!